-Building strong relationships with our stakeholders has Despite the macroeconomic uncertainties and cyclicality of As one of the leading agri-food companies in the region, the earnings growth in FY2018 underlines its strong positioning Group is determined to always put forward stakeholders' as a low cost and efficient producer of staple proteins in satisfaction.
-We contribute to people's lives in the countries

-Emerging Asia. which we operate in by providing nutritious and affordable animal protein staples, encouraging entrepreneurship, We strive to achieve our goals by having astrong corporate partnering and empowering farmers, creating jobs, governance structure, anti-corruption policy, effective and paying taxes which go towards national economic internal audit function, whistleblowing system and a robust development.
+Building strong relationships with our stakeholders has always been a key part of the Group's business approach.
+As one of the leading agri-food companies in the region, the Group is determined to always put forward stakeholders' satisfaction.
+We contribute to people's lives in the countries which we operate in by providing nutritious and affordable animal protein staples, encouraging entrepreneurship, partnering and empowering farmers, creating jobs, and paying taxes which go towards national economic development.